Tips for Second-Chairing an Oral Argument

 It is understandable why the most prominent, well-known and senior partners typically want to act as the leading counsel in an arbitration, even if they are not always on top of the evidentiary record.
 Their experience and sense of authority can lend weight to the party’s case, especially when the members of the tribunal are familiar with them.
-However, it can also be effective, and indeed refreshing for the tribunal, if senior counsel allows less senior counsel, who is usually extremely familiar with the file, to do part of the oral pleadings and cross-examination.
+However, it can also be effective, and indeed refreshing for the tribunal, if senior counsel allows less senior counsel, who are usually extremely familiar with the file, to do part of the oral pleadings and cross-examination.
 By sharing part of the oral pleadings with less senior counsel, senior counsel can send a message of confidence in their team and by extension to their case.

 – Stavros Brekoulakis, 3 Verulam Buildings

-A practitioner’s perspective: Prepare as if you are the first chair
+A practitioner’s perspective: prepare as if you are the first chair

 Having a proactive attitude will take you a long way towards being a brilliant second chair.
 In the case of preparation of an oral argument, this means that rather than wait for guidance, step in the shoes of the first chair and structure the work in a strategic way.
 Consider asking yourself the following questions: What are the most important arguments?
 What is it you want to be certain that the tribunal takes away from the hearing?
 What are the risks to be avoided?
 What points should be made in cross-examination?